Breeze0806/go-etl/README.md

 docker exec -it etl bash
 ```

-Important Note:
-Current version doesn't support direct usage of SQLite3, DB2, or Oracle databases.
-To enable these databases, you need to:
-1. Download the corresponding ODBC drivers
-2. Configure environment variables for database connections

 ### Data Synchronization Development Handbook

 Refer to the [go-etl Data Synchronization Developer Documentation](datax/README.md) to assist with your development.